 The word Walthamstow is a combination of ‘Weald’ (wood), ‘Ham’ (manor) and ‘Stow’ (place).
-You can step back in time by visiting Walthamstow village which used to be the main center and Orford Road was very prominent in the history.
+You can step back in time by visiting Walthamstow village which used to be the main centre and Orford Road was very prominent in history.
 To reach this wonderful part of East London travel to Walthamstow Central.
 Exit the station, cross over Hoe Street, head up St Mary Road, right into West Ave and left when you reach Orford Road where this tour begins.

 Orford Social Club: Just before you reach the shops and eateries you might notice the Orford House Social Club at number 73.
 This is a large white building from 1802 which, according to the Walthamstow Village Website, is reputed to be one of the oldest historic buildings in the vicinity.
-This imposing stuccoed neo-classical house was built for a rich city merchant called Patrick Chalmers which remained in the family until 1834.
+This imposing stuccoed neoclassical house was built for a rich city merchant called Patrick Chalmers which remained in the family until 1834.
 This property had a few owners over the years and finally became a social club in 1921.

 Orford Road Restaurants and Shops: You’ll spot the vintage Hovis bread signage jutting out from a building which is the beginning of the shopping and eating area.
-With minimal traffic along the road you can dine on the street in front of the eateries when the sun is shining.
+With minimal traffic along the road, you can dine on the street in front of the eateries when the sun is shining.
 Tuck into some gastro pub grub, bag yourself a Sunday lunch or enjoy your weekend brunch.
 With a great mix of cuisines from English (Eat 17), Spanish (Orford Saloon) and more, you’ll find something to tempt you.
 There are a few shops to browse which include knitwear designer Debbie Bliss, antique store Finamore and Here on Earth where you can buy art, design and craft goods.
 To find out more about the eateries you can read my Orford Road Restaurants feature.

-Walthamstow Village Square: Opposite The Asian Center is a small patch of land with a couple of benches if you fancy a sit down.
+Walthamstow Village Square: Opposite The Asian Center is a small patch of land with a couple of benches if you fancy a sit-down.
 You’ll see a community notice board which will keep you up to date about local events.

 Old Town Hall: Just past the Asian Centre is the Old Town Hall.
-This was built by the council in 1876 when the area started to became more populated.
+This was built by the council in 1876 when the area started to become more populated.
 Previously the Vestry House was where ratepayers would go to settle their bills.
 After more growth, the town hall moved to Forest Road.

 Ravenswood Industrial Estate: If you carry on up Orford Road and turn into Summit Road on your right you will find an industrial estate (alternative entrance in Shernhall Street).
 This is a place worth checking out at the weekend where you will find a few interesting businesses.
 God’s Own Junkyard is a massive warehouse packed full of neon vintage signs with a coffee shop attached and outside lovely outside garden.
 To find out more read my God’s Own Junkyard Post.
 You will also find the Wild Card Brewery here and at the weekend the Brewery Tap Bar is open with tables and chairs outside.
 You can sample bottled and cask beer from Wild Card and other London micro-breweries along with cider, wine, spirits and street food.
-The Mother’s Ruin Gin Palace is located here making a selection of flavoured damson and sloe gins.
-You can also visit these drinking venues on Friday nights.

 Nag’s Head and Coach House: Back onto Orford Road and continue up to the Nag’s Head pub.
 Here you can relax in the back garden or out the front and order a pizza.
-This is a cat friendly establishment so expect to have something rub against your legs!
+This is a cat-friendly establishment so expect to have something rub against your legs!
 Notice the Coach House next door to the pub.
-Back in the middle of the 1700s, the owner of the pub used to run a stage coach from Walthamstow to Leyton.
+Back in the middle of the 1700s, the owner of the pub used to run a stagecoach from Walthamstow to Leyton.

-Timber Framed Hall House: On the corner is the timber framed house which is also referred to as the ancient house and the hall house.
+Timber Framed Hall House: On the corner is the timber-framed house which is also referred to as the ancient house and the hall house.
 This dates back to the 15th century which was restored in 1934 to its former glory.